Pinoy Big Brother: Teen Clash 2010: Unite at the Big Night

 The Big Night Finale of this edition, dubbed as Unite at the Big Night, was held on June 26, 2010, at Ynares Center located in Antipolo, Rizal.
 Like the previous Teen Edition's finale, the show had a sci-fi theme with the emphasis on robots.
 Tying with theme, the House was seemingly transformed into a giant robot that brought the housemates into the venue.
 In fact, the room where the housemates were held before they were each brought out resembled a pilot's cockpit.

 The ex-housemates joined Sam Concepcion and Miles in their rendition of "Pyramid".
 Guests also included Double Up winner Melisa Cantiveros, first Teen Edition housemate Matt Evans, Pilipinas Got Talent finalists Keith Clark Delleva, the Velasco Brothers, and Jovit Baldivino, and the Homeless World Cup Philippine team.

 First to leave the cockpit-inspired makeshift confession room was the 6th Big Placer Bret garnering 133,239 votes or 14.68%.
 Ivan soon followed as the 5th Big Placer amassing 137,402 votes translating to 15.14% of the total votes.
 Following Ivan was 4th Big Placer Devon with a total votes of 142,876 or 15.74%.
 The 3rd Big Placer was Fretzie with a total of 145,176 or 15.99% of the total votes.
 The runner-up for this edition was Ryan who had 169,797 votes or 18.7%.

 James Reid was proclaimed the winner of the Edition, earning 179,294 votes or 19.75% of all votes cast.
-James won P1,000,000 (plus the same amount to a chosen charity), a laptop computer, a 42-inch flat screen TV, an Asian tour package, a bottled water business, and a condominium unit.
+James won ₱1,000,000 (plus the same amount to a chosen charity), a laptop computer, a 42-inch flat screen TV, an Asian tour package, a bottled water business, and a condominium unit.

 This table shows the summary of votes as obtained by each of the Big 6 in the Big Night.

+Notable people

+Alden Richards and Nadine Lustre both auditioned for Pinoy Big Brother: Teen Clash 2010 but failed to make it to the final line-up.